 Lee Child, CJ Sansom, Belinda Bauer, Steve Hamilton and Charles Cumming.

-My absolute favorite authors!
+Some of my absolute favorite authors!
 Well, they did leave out Denise Mina, my number one favorite author.
 And, unfortunately, Louise Penny is not mentioned as well (don’t panic!) because I think the point of the list is more crime and thriller than mystery.
 And very much less cozy police procedurals.
 Denise Mina should have been on the list, but even the Sunday Times of London isn’t perfect.